amylour/irish_wildlife_matchup/README.md

 ### **5. Surface**

-It is important to me that the game be the best possible visual representation of it's theme, that I can produce.
-Using Procreate to create the images, Figma for the backgrounds and CSS for styling the main features, the wireframes will be brought to life.
+It is important to me that the game be the best possible visual representation of its theme, that I can produce.
+Using Procreate to create the images, Figma for the backgrounds, and CSS for styling the main features, the wireframes will be brought to life.
 Every design aspect will be considered to create a tactile feeling for the user.
 Hopefully one that they will enjoy coming back to.

 ---